- Time Considerations

 Each semester and summer we offer several undergraduate and graduate online classes.
 Online classes are designed to be flexible and yet structured.
 A qualified faculty member will set assignment deadlines and monitor student progress throughout the course, but you’ll be able to listen to the lectures according to your own schedule.
 For example, you may be assigned to complete 7 lessons during the first week, but you can choose when to listen to the lectures and complete the work.
 Throughout the course you’ll be expected to interact with both the faculty member and other students.
 Each course lasts 6–8 weeks, so you should be able to work a full-time job and still complete an online course.
 You will need to purchase your own textbooks.

 Our online classes are asynchronous.
 You will be expected to meet assignment deadlines, but you will be able to fit the lectures around your own schedule.
 However, you will need to plan to be online at a specific time to take your tests through ProctorU.
 Go to ProctorU for information about scheduling test times and taking tests online.

-If if a student registers for at least 6 hours of online courses during a semester or summer, he may be eligible for federal financial aid.
+If you register for at least 6 hours of online courses during a semester or summer, you may be eligible for federal financial aid.